kehers/kehers.github.com/_posts/2016-04-22-now-realtime-node-js-deployments.markdown

 ### Usage

 To deploy, just run `now` in your project directory.
-Here is an example:
+I will create a simple project as an example.

 {% highlight javascript %}
 $ mkdir radio-one